INTRODUCTION

 The Jews, and even the disciples, could not grasp what Jesus meant when he said on the destruction and rebuilding of the Temple in three days.
 They were taking it in a natural sense on the Temple that King Herod the Great reconstructed.

 King Herod the Great rebuilt the Second Temple, enlarging it and making it magnificent like that of Solomon’s Temple.
-The reconstruction started in 19 B.C. and continued even after Jesus’ resurrection until 63 A.D. without interruption to the sacrifices.
-Though the builders completed the major portion of the Temple before the death of King Herod the Great in 4 B.C., the construction continued.
-According to the Jewish historian Josephus, 10,000 skilled laborers were at work.
-Since the laity could not enter the holy places, 1,000 Levites received training as builders and masons to do the work.
-Wealthy Jews in diaspora contributed costly offering to beautify the Temple.
+The reconstruction started in 19 BC and continued even after Jesus’ resurrection until 63 AD without interruption to the sacrifices.
+Though the builders completed the major portion of the Temple before the death of King Herod the Great in 4 BC, the construction continued.
+According to the Jewish historian Josephus, 10,000 skilled labourers were at work.
+Since the holy areas were off-limits for non-priests, 1,000 Levites received training as builders and masons to do the work.
+Wealthy Jews in the diaspora contributed generously to beautify the Temple.

-When Jesus told the Jews on destroying and reconstructing the Temple in three days, the last stages of the construction was still going on.
+When Jesus spoke about destroying and reconstructing the Temple in three days, the last stages of the construction were still going on.
 The phrase Jesus used for “raise up” could mean either reconstructing a building or raising from the dead.

 The body is the dwelling place of the soul of a person.
 When the soul departs, the body becomes useless and gets decayed.
 Jesus is God, the Word incarnate.
-He took the form of a human flesh (John 1:14).
+He took human form (Jn 1:14).
 So, his body became the dwelling place or the temple of God.
-The Sanhedrin along with Pilate destroyed Jesus, the temple of God, through his crucifixion.
-That temple of God resurrected on the third day, as Jesus predicted.
+The Sanhedrin along with Pilate destroyed Jesus, the temple of God, by crucifixion.
+That very same ‘temple’ was resurrected on the third day, as Jesus had predicted.
 The disciples understood the true meaning of “raise it up” only after his resurrection.
-The Evangelist John gives his interpretation on the meaning of Jesus’ words here for his readers.
+The Evangelist John gives his interpretation of the meaning of Jesus’ words here for his readers.

 The disciples believed in the word Jesus had spoken, refers to his prediction on his resurrection.
 He had foretold his resurrection also at other times.
 When the Scribes and Pharisees demanded a sign from Jesus, he said: “An evil and unfaithful people want a sign, but no sign will be given to it except the sign of the prophet Jonah.
-In the same way that Jonah spent three days and three nights in the belly of the big fish, so will the Son of Man spend three days and three nights in the depths of the earth.”
-(Matthew 12:39-40).
+In the same way that Jonah spent three days and three nights in the belly of the big fish, so will the Son of Man spend three days and three nights in the depths of the earth” (Mt 12:39- 40).
 While going to Jerusalem he took his apostles aside and said: “See, we are going to Jerusalem.
 There the Son of Man will be given over to the chief priests and the teachers of the Law who will condemn him to death.
 They will hand him over to the foreigners who will make fun of him, scourge him and crucify him.
-But he will be raised to life on the third day.”
-(Matthew 20:18-19 & Luke 18:32-33).
+But he will be raised to life on the third day” (Mt 20:18-19; Lk 18:32-33).
 However, the disciples did not take these seriously until Jesus’ resurrection.

 MESSAGE